sysid/vimania/README.md

 # Development
-## Preparation
-### Python only
+PyCharm's source route should be `pythonx`.
+However, this causes problems when all dependencies are existent.
+So before starting PyCharm run `make clean-vim` to clear `pythonx`.
-If only developing the python module, lean the `pythonx` directory.
-The model will look up dependencies in the development venv.:
+The module will look up dependencies in the development `.venv`.
-- clear the `pythonx` directory from bundled libs: `make clean-vim`

-### Vim Plugin
+## Vim Plugin
 for vim-plugin development do NOT clear `pythonx` because loading of python module will not work.
 The vim plugin needs to find all dependencies in `pythonx`.
+However, try to avoid bringing up PyCharm because it tries to index the entire dependency tree.

 ### Other
 - `buku.py` needs to be copied from `twbm` package as it is used to push URLs to buku DB.